Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

     compute and application node images.
   - **Instructions:** See the "IUF Stage Details for COS" section of _HPE Cray Operating System Installation Guide CSM on HPE Cray EX Systems (S-8025)_ for references to the installation procedures.
 - **Content:** Third-party programming environment software
-  - **Description:** The Cray Programming Environment (CPE) provides the `install-3p.sh` script to upload third-party programming environment software to Nexus.
-The programming environment software is used later in the workflow when creating CPE configurations and building CPE images.
+  - **Description:** The Cray Programming Environment (CPE) provides the `install-3p.sh` and `cpe-custom-img.sh` scripts to upload third-party programming environment software to Nexus and build images.
+The programming environment software is used later in the workflow when creating CPE configurations.
   - **Instructions:** See the "CPE Install and Upgrade Framework usage" section of _HPE CPE Installation Guide CSM on HPE Cray EX Systems (S-8003)_ for references to the installation procedures.

 Once this step has completed: